 The summer is a great time as you plan your get-togethers with neighbors for education and preparation.
 Neighbor Link in collaboration with our Fire Partner, Office of Emergency Management, encourages those who live or work in Bellevue to start with the basics and build an emergency kit, for your home, office and/or car.
-It's also a great time to meet the individuals who are trained in your neighborhood.
 You will be each other's first responder and providers in the case of an emergency.